lukasturcani/stk/docs/source/introduction.rst

-To use ``stk`` you only have to choose which building blocks and topology graph you wish to use and ``stk`` will take care of everything else, take for example the construction of an organic cage
+To use ``stk`` you only have to choose which building blocks and topology graph you wish to use and ``stk`` will take care of everything else, take for example the construction of a linear polymer

 .. code-block:: python